-With Lakeside Chautauqua’s 150th Anniversary just around the corner, we’re excited to introduce you to Lakeside Online – a new way to connect with friends year-round, explore the Chautauqua experience from the comfort of home and catch a sneak peek of what’s in store for the Sesquicentennial Celebration next summer.
+With Lakeside Chautauqua’s 150th Anniversary finally here, we’re excited to introduce you to Lakeside Online – a new way to connect with friends year-round, explore the Chautauqua experience from the comfort of home, and catch a sneak peek of what’s in store for the Sesquicentennial Celebration this summer.

-From December through April, discuss books written by next summer’s visiting authors and keynote speakers, participate in virtual conversations with the Chautauqua Pillar Directors and make the holiday season meaningful with an Advent Study.
+Through April, discuss books written by this summer’s visiting authors and keynote speakers, participate in virtual conversations with the Chautauqua Pillar Directors, get a behind-the-scenes look at the Lakeside Symphony Orchestra, and participate in Centering Prayer on Thursdays.

 For the inaugural year of Lakeside Online, programs will be free-of-charge and easily accessible via Zoom.
 Donations are gratefully accepted to support these mission-driven programs.
 Visit lakesideohio.com/today to contribute.